New job hopes for 60 staff casualties in Putaruru sawmill shutdown

 About six of the total 60 staff whose jobs had been terminated had been kept on to help close down the business, Brown said.
 They included the chief executive.
 Some staff had been with the company for up to 30 years, he said.

-In a statement about the closure, FIRST Union called on the Government to meet with industry stakeholders to intervene and coordinate the supply industry, from forest to construction, to ensure that sawmills are able to survive and provide the wood that New Zealand needs.
+In a statement about the closure, FIRST Union called on the Government to meet with industry stakeholders to intervene and co-ordinate the supply industry, from forest to construction, to ensure that sawmills are able to survive and provide the wood that New Zealand needs.

 "This is becoming a pattern," said Robert Reid, FIRST Union President.
 "It was just November last year that Claymark went into receivership.
 It highly counter-intuitive that, at a time where we have lots of wood and the need for an unprecedented number of homes, our sawmills are closing down."

-The union was working with the receiver and the Ministry of Social Development to ensure the workers were supported, he said.
+The union is working with the receiver and the Ministry of Social Development to ensure the workers are supported, he said.